JakubKocerha/milestonep1-my-arctic-life/readme.md

     * The rest of the queries is focused on Bootstrap card bodies and their resizing to fit the text and stay leveled while changing the the resolution of the screen.
 None of the cards gets unevenly stretched beyond the rest of the cards while changing the resolution of the site with current content.
     Cards sequenced to block for _small_ devices, in sequence of two cards in a row for _small_ and _medium_ devices and in sequence of four cards for _large_ and bigger devices
     * The site is mainly designed for smartphones, tablets and laptops and the content might appear visualy small on screens with very high resolution.

+### Bugs
-    * Very low resolution causes the float of the content to the left and creating a gap on the right.
-It is supposed to be a common issue.
+* Commonly known bug with very low resolution, ca <200px causes the float of the content to the left and creates a gap on the right side of the screen.
+* Homepage features on iPad Pro don't cover the whole height of the screen.

 ### Wireframes
 - Links to wireframes bellow show the basic structure of each page on mobile device, tablet and laptop.